Privacy & your data

 To build your relationship graph, NetworkOS accesses:

-• Email threads it sends on your behalf — when you send an introduction or a recommendation request through NetworkOS, it reads the reply thread for that specific message to track responses.
+- Replies to what you send — when you send an introduction through NetworkOS, it reads the reply thread for that specific message to track responses.

 How your data is protected